 They say when Nawab Wazid Ali Shah came to Kolkata, he was allotted a yearly stipend of INR 12L PA by the british government, which was quite a hefty sum that time.
 But nawab being nawab, he used to have a huge team of assistants with him and lots of other people to take care of on a daily basis.
 And that sum was not really that huge as compared to the number.
 Now, In nawab’s kitchen, there were 2 types of cooks- Khansama and Rakhabdar.
 Khansama used to cook for everybody and Rakhabdar used to take care of only the Nawab and his immediate family members.
 Now as it was getting difficult for the khansama to feed everybody a good amount of meat with the biryani, he introduced the use of aloo/ potato and boiled egg to increase the quantity but it was a sin for the Rakhabdars.
 And as time went by, Khansamas spread thoughout Kolkata and Kolkata Biryani was introduced, which won hearts of millions.
 Rakhabdars still stuck to their root and potato/ egg was never ever used in Biryani.
 Hence, be prepared to have Biryani here without them.

-But, to make up to the loss of that, Royal Biryani is THE best in Kolkata if one is looking for subtleness in it.
-Its mild and fragrant and meat pieces are so tender so that they just melt in the mouth.
+But, to make up to the loss of that, Royal Biryani is THE best in Kolkata if one is looking for spice.
+Its strong and spicy and meat pieces are so tender so that they just melt in the mouth.
 The rice is long-grained and non-greasy yet having that aroma.
 Now, I can’t describe it.
 Just one suggestion.
 Do yourself a favor and have it…..

 Along with the Biryani, we had Chicken Rahmi Tikka, Fish Tikka Kabab and Mutton Burra Kabab.
 Chicken Rashmi Tikka was good, nothing extra-ordinary.
 Good, succulent pieces, lightly spiced- my son loved them.
 Fish Tikka was brilliant.
 It was spicy yet not fiery.
 They use Fresh water Vetki and portion size is quite good.